 d.4) the economic interests of which are substantially equivalent to those of the Relevant Person or by a person referred to in point a), b), c).

-For further details on Persons closely associates with Relevant Persons under the TUF provisions, please refer to art.
+For further details on Persons closely associated with Relevant Persons under the TUF provisions, please refer to art.
 10 of the Internal Dealing Procedure.

 The procedure provides two relevant duties on subjects classified as Relevant Persons of UniCredit S.p.A.:

-- to notify CONSOB of transactions on listed UniCredit shares and debts instruments (as well as derivatives and financial instruments linked thereto) executed by them and/or by persons closely associated with them; and
+- to notify CONSOB of transactions on listed UniCredit shares and debt instruments (as well as derivatives and financial instruments linked thereto) executed by them and/or by persons closely associated with them; and